 - Pollution can obscure the sun’s rays and stop light from reaching the Earth.
-Theoretically, the more humans who switch over to solar power and reduce greenhouse gas emissions, the greater the Earth’s capacity to harness solar energy.
+Theoretically, the more humans who switch over to solar energy and reduce greenhouse gas emissions, the greater the Earth’s capacity to harness solar energy.
 It takes a village, right?

-- Burlington, Vermont, was the first city in America to achieve 100% sustainable energy production for its people.
+- Fact: Burlington, Vermont, was the first city in America to achieve 100% sustainable energy production for its people.

 - As noted in 2016, more than 260,000 Americans currently work in the solar power industry.13 That number is expected to climb to more than 360,000 by 2021.14